Drainage Tile: What you need to know

 In addition to these benefits, having an effective drainage tile system in place can help increase the rental value of your land.

-Lastly, a drainage tile system is a great long-term investment for farms that receive excess rain.
-While the investment is made up-front, the benefits of the system can last for many years.
-Under the new tax law, this up front investment can be written off entirely in the year of installation.
+Lastly, a drainage tile system is a great long-term investment for farms that receive excess moisture.
+While the investment is made up-front, the benefits of the system can last for many decades.

 For more information on drainage tile and if it’s a good investment for your farm, contact your Hertz Farmland Professional.